eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-subscriber-source-code.md

 The `dds_read` operation returns the number of samples equal to the parameter `MAX_SAMPLE`.
 If that number exceeds 0 that means data arrived in the reader's cache.

-The Sample_info (`info`) structure will tell whether the data we are reading is _Valid_ or _Invalid_.
+The Sample_info (`info`) structure tells us whether the data we are reading is _Valid_ or _Invalid_.
 Valid data means that it contains the payload provided by the publishing application.
 Invalid data means, that we are rather reading the DDS state of data Instance.
-The state of a data instance can be for instance _DISPOSED_ by the writer or it is _NOT\_ALIVE_ anymore, which could happen for instance the publisher application terminates while the subscriber is still active.
-In this case, the sample will not be considered as Valid, and its sample `info[].Valid_data` field will be `False`.
+The state of a data instance can be for instance _DISPOSED_ by the writer or it is _NOT\_ALIVE_ anymore, which could happen if the publisher application terminates while the subscriber is still active.
+In this case, the sample is not considered as Valid, and its sample `info[].Valid_data` field is `False`.

 ```
 if ((ret > 0) && (info[0].valid_data))
 ```

-If data has been read, then we can cast the void pointer to the actual message data type and display the contents.
+If data is read, then we can cast the void pointer to the actual message data type and display the contents.

 ```
 msg = (HelloWorldData_Msg*) samples[0];